dbojan/csv2xml/README.md

 csv2xml, convert csv or tsv files to "Excel xml files" using command line, or drag and drop in Windows.

-"Excel XML 2003 spreadsheet file" xml, (also known as SpreadsheetML) can be used instead of Excel .xlsx file.
+"Excel XML 2003 spreadsheet file" xml, can be used instead of Excel .xlsx file.
+(This type of xml is also known as SpreadsheetML)

 You can open it in Excel, or Libre Office Calc program.

 Can be used as an replacement for command programs like csv2xlsx, csv2xls,